Perfect Picture Book Friday – Butterflies On The First Day Of School

 SUSANNA: How did you celebrate signing your contract?

-SUSANNA: Can you tell us about a little about the editorial process?
+SUSANNA: Can you tell us a little about the editorial process?

-SUSANNA: How was your experience of the illustration process?
+SUSANNA: What was your experience of the illustration process like?

 SUSANNA: How long did it take from offer to having the first copy in your hand?